xapple/forest_puller/NOTES.md

 * Adapt the CBM-EU fluxes used in gains and losses based on expert input.

-* Make a total of all EU also for genus composition.
+* Make predictions based on data acquired?

 # Ideas